Aftar-Ahmad-Sami/Optical-Text-AI-Extractor/README.md

 - `check_api()`: This function is mapped to the root URL ("/") and returns a message indicating that the API is running.

+- `require_api_key(view_function)`: This function is a decorator that checks if the API key in the request header matches the one stored in the environment variables.
+If not, it aborts the request with a 401 error.

-- `pdf_to_images(pdf_file)`: This function takes a path to a PDF file as input and returns a list of images extracted from the PDF file.
+- `pdf_to_img(pdf_file)`: This function takes a path to a PDF file as input and returns a list of images extracted from the PDF file.

-- `perform_ocr(image)`: This function takes an image as input and uses the Tesseract-OCR Engine to extract and return the text from the image.
+- `ocr_core(file)`: This function takes an image as input and uses the Tesseract-OCR Engine to extract and return the text from the image.

 - `ocr_pdf()`: This function is mapped to the "/pdf" URL and handles POST requests.
 It receives a PDF file, saves it to a local path, converts the PDF into a list of images, performs OCR on each image using the Tesseract-OCR Engine, and returns the extracted text as a JSON response.